 Your business can then request a labour agreement through ImmiAccount

-The Goldfields DAR will send you an ImmiAccount guide for your specific DAMA labour agreement application with the Department of Home Affairs.
+The Goldfields DAR will send you an ImmiAccount guide which includes a WA Goldfields DAMA Labour Agreement number for your specific DAMA labour agreement application with the Department of Home Affairs.
 Step 4

 Your business provide the overseas worker with settlement information: